The Mellon Mays Application deadline is the first Monday of March each year. The next application deadline is March 5, 2018, by 11:59 pm.

 Finalists are invited to interview with the MMUF Faculty Advisory Board in mid-March.
 Final notifications are emailed shortly thereafter.

 - two essays (guidelines provided below)

 - a resumé highlighting activities that demonstrate a commitment to eradicating racial inequality and any research you have done

 - the student's internal academic record and, if a transfer student, transcripts from any other college or university attended

 - recommendation letters from 2 professors (not graduate students) who know your academic work (guidelines provided below)

-- Letters should come from faculty members (not graduate students) who have taught you as an undergraduate.
+- Letters should come from faculty (not graduate students) who have taught you as an undergraduate.
 Faculty may hold full-time or visiting positions at Brown or at another college or university.

 Regarding Mellon Faculty Mentors:

 - All Mellon Fellows must have a committed faculty mentor.
 Having a committed mentor at the time of applying can strengthen your application.

 - If you have a mentor in mind, include a letter of recommendation from this person.
 Note that recommendation writers should know your academic work.